About Biovault Family

 Based in Plymouth’s International Medical and Technology Park beside our partners at Derriford Teaching Hospital, our laboratory is the heart of our facility.
-Stem cell scientists, quality managers and customer advisors collaborate here to provide you with an informed and dependable service.
+Stem cell scientists, quality managers and customer advisors collaborate here to provide you with an informed and dependable service for cord blood banking.

 by Kate Sneddon, CEO

 Welcome to Biovault

 Making the decision to store our children’s umbilical stem cells is often an act of bravery.
 It means we have admitted the possibility of someone we love becoming seriously ill and have decided to take control of fear by putting in place this incredible biological protection.